 There are no income eligibility limits for C.A.R.E.
-Local jurisdictions can set eligibility limits for locally funded adult foster care programs.
+Local jurisdictions can set eligibility limits for locally-funded adult foster care programs.
 Any resources beyond the standard personal needs allowance are used toward the cost of care.

-Statutory Goals Supported by Certified Adult Residential Environments:

-Goal #4 - Preventing or Reducing Inappropriate Institutional Care
+Statutory Goals Supported by Certified Adult Residential Environments: Goal # 2 - Self Sufficiency Goal # 4 - Preventing or Reducing Inappropriate Institutional Care

-Child Protective Services are provided to children who are suspected to be neglected, physically abused, sexually abused or mentally injured by their parents or other adults having custody, parental, or caretaking responsibilities.
+Child Protective Services are provided to children who are suspected to be neglected, physically abused, sexually abused, or mentally injured by their parents or other adults having custody, parental, or caretaking responsibilities.
 The services are designed to ensure the immediate safety of the child and to assist the parents or caretakers to provide at least the minimal essentials of care for the child in a safe and protective environment.
-When those responsible for a child's care cannot provide minimal care and a safe environment, out-of-home placement is pursued.